 On the other hand, however, Kanban is not time-based.
 Unlike Scrum, it is solely based on priority.

-For instance, when the development team is ready for their next task, they pull a task from to-do column and puts it under in development column.
+For instance, when the development team is ready for their next task, they pull a task from to-do column and put it under the development column.
 However, keep in mind that since there are less meetings in Kanban, it is extremely important for all stakeholders to be incredibly close.

 How kanban is different from waterfall approach?